ArnavMehta3000/XWin/README.md

 # What is XWin?

-XWin is a window creation creation and management library I extracted out of [ChiliTomatoNoodle's Game Engine Series](https://www.youtube.com/playlist?list=PLqCJpWy5FoheHDzaP3R1eDFDOOff5TtBA) for personal use.
+XWin is a window creation creation and management library I extracted out and customized from [ChiliTomatoNoodle's Game Engine Series](https://www.youtube.com/playlist?list=PLqCJpWy5FoheHDzaP3R1eDFDOOff5TtBA) for personal use.

 # Requirements

-XWin needs C++ 23 to work.
+XWin needs **C++ 23** to work.
 Since it uses `std::move_only_function` for window task management.

 # Building the project